tmpethick/ensembled-dngo/README.md

 sinone                         -2,-10
 sintwo                         -2,-5

+Observations:
-Might be able to find problems in embedded spaces..
+- Might be able to find problems in embedded spaces..
 Overconfident!
 Leads to little exploration.
+- Small epochs learns faster but has learning threshold.
+Make it adaptive?

 - why dngo works
   - Same random initialisation for comparison √